Dual Principal Component Pursuit: Dual Principal Component Pursuit Theory

 It is important to note that if these two continuous problems have the geometric properties of interest, i.e., if every global solution of \eqref{eq:ell1_ContinuousMeasure} is a vector orthogonal to the inlier subspace, and similarly, if the sequence of vectors $\left\{ \bn_k \right\}$ produced by \eqref{eq:ConvexRelaxations_ContinuousMeasure} converges to a vector $\bn_{k^*}$ orthogonal to the inlier subspace, then this \emph{correctness} of the continuous problems can be viewed as a first theoretical verification of the correctness of the \emph{discrete} formulations \eqref{eq:ell1} and \eqref{eq:ConvexRelaxations}.
 The objective of the rest of this section is to establish that this is precisely the case.

 Before discussing our main two results in this direction, we note that the continuous objective function appearing in \eqref{eq:ell1_ContinuousMeasure} and \eqref{eq:ConvexRelaxations_ContinuousMeasure} can be re-written in a more suggestive form.
-To see what that is, first define $c_D$ to be the average height of the unit hemisphere of $\Re^D$ as where the double factorial is defined as
+To see what that is, define $c_D$ as the average height of the unit hemisphere of $\Re^D$, directly computed as where $z_1$ is the first coordinate of the vector $\z$, and the double factorial is defined as

 Then we have the following result, whose proof can be found in \S \ref{subsection:ProofContinuousForm}.

 \begin{prp} The objective function of the continuous problem \eqref{eq:ell1_ContinuousMeasure} can be rewritten as: